Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/The Lionsberg System/Lionsberg Integrated Delivery Guide/Project Delivery Guide.md

-# 3.1 Project Delivery Guide
+# Project Delivery Guide
 ## 3.1.1 Context

 Individuals are moved to do something.

 They recognize they cannot do it alone.
-So they gather a couple other people, read [[Organizations The Lionsberg Way]], and establish an Organization.
+So they gather a couple other people, read [[Organizations The Lionsberg Way]], and [[Forging Or Joining A Team|Forge or Join a Team]].

 They [[Federate With Lionsberg]] as a Whole, and with one or two other groups or federations to extend their access, resources, and capabilities.

 Now - it is time to get to work.

-Because you are [[Federating]] with other organizations, we would highly recommend that you take the time to learn the basics of the [[Lionsberg Integrated Delivery System]].
+Because you are [[Federating]] with other organizations, we would highly recommend that you take the time to learn the basics of the [[Lionsberg Integrated Delivery System]] and the [[Lionsberg System of Work]].

 As a quick refresher, the core innovation of Integrated Delivery is that it transforms any program of action into a [[Goal Delivery System]].